Gandiva

 Gandiva (IAST: Gāṇḍīva; गाण्डीव) is a divine bow of Arjuna, one of the Pandavas from the Hindu epic Mahabharata.
 The bow was made by Brahma.

 Story of Creation

 According to the Mahabharata, the legendary Gandiva bow was fashioned by Brahma, the creator of the universe, for the noble purpose of safeguarding Dharma.
 This sacred weapon was then passed on to Lord Shiva, who held it for a millennium before it was entrusted to Brahma for a period of 503 years.
 Subsequently, Indra wielded the bow for 580 years, followed by Chandra Deva for 500 years.
-Finally, Varuna held the bow for a 100 years before bestowing it upon Arjuna, the valiant warrior of the Pandavas.
+Finally, Varuna held the bow for 100 years before bestowing it upon Arjuna, the valiant warrior of the Pandavas.

 How Arjuna got the Gandiva

 Agni, the god of fire, wanted to devour the forest of Khandavaprastha, to regain his power and splendor.
 He had enlisted the help of the two heroes, Krishna and Arjuna.
 Arjuna was one of the best warriors and the greatest archer of the world at that time.
 He demanded from Agni a bow that would suit his strength, skill, and the power of celestial weapons.

 Agni then requested Varuna to bless him with the desired weapon.
 Varuna gave the Gandiva bow to Arjuna, as well as two quivers which would provide an inexhaustible number of arrows.
 The bow was dreaded by many during the Kurukshetra war, having defeated and killed many great warriors and the gods themselves.